 Specific objective Ensuring that where a competent authority decides to require a CCP to recompense the clearing members for their qualified losses this is done in a proportionate and fair manner, considering an order of recompense payments creating a suitable incentive to voluntarily contribute to the CCP.
 Policy option 1 To not provide an order in which recompense must be paid.
 How would this option achieve the objective?
 This option would meet the mandate as the proposal would be to actually not propose an order in which recompense must be paid.
-It could meet the objective, if it is considered that any type of priority proposed may cause arbitrary and possibly contraproductive effects in the situation where a CCP would like to ensure that clearing members are interested to voluntarily agree to VMGH measures.
+It would meet the objective, where it is considered that any type of priority proposed may be challenged as introducing restrictions to limit one clearing members rights to receive compensation compared to others and cause arbitrary, and possibly contraproductive, effects in the situation where a CCP would like to ensure that clearing members are interested to voluntarily agree to VMGH measures.
 Policy option 2 To provide for a two layered order in which recompense must be paid.
 How would this option achieve the objective?
 This option would meet the mandate as it proposes a priority in which recompense must be paid.
 It would meet the objective if it is considered that to introduce a senior ranking priority based on when a clearing member decides to contribute is creating correct incentives in the situation where a CCP would like to ensure that clearing members are interested to voluntarily agree to VMGH measures and results in a fair distribution of recompense to clearing members with a legitimate claim.
+However, this approach could be challenged as introducing restrictions to limit one clearing members rights to receive compensation compared to others.

 Policy option 3 To provide for a multi-layered order in which recompense must be paid.
 How would this option achieve the objective?
 This option would meet the mandate as it proposes a priority in which recompense must be paid.
-It would meet the objective if it is considered that to introduce a multilateral sequencing in the ranking of priority of claims based on e.g. when a contribution is made and the size of the clearing members contribution would contribute to creating correct incentives in the situation where a CCP would like to ensure that clearing members are interested to voluntarily agree to VMGH measures and results in a fair distribution of recompense to clearing members with a legitimate claim.
+It would meet the objective if it is considered that to introduce a multilateral sequencing in the ranking of priority of claims based on e.g., when a contribution is made and the size of the clearing members contribution would contribute to creating correct incentives in the situation where a CCP would like to ensure that clearing members are interested to voluntarily agree to VMGH measures and results in a fair distribution of recompense to clearing members with a legitimate claim.
+However, this approach could be challenged as introducing restrictions to limit one clearing member's rights to receive compensation compared to others.
 Which policy option is the preferred one?
-Option 2, given that Option 1 could be seen as too limited and Option 3 too complex.
-Option 2 would be the most appropriate and proportionate approach to specify the order in which recompense must be paid to ensure a clear incentive to contribute by clearing members and results in a fair distribution of recompense to clearing members with a legitimate claim.
+Option 1, given that Options 2 and 3 could be challenged as introducing restrictions to limit one clearing member's rights to receive compensation compared to others, and may be seen as overly complex to implement.
 Is the policy chosen within the sole responsibility of ESMA?
 If not, what other body is concerned / needs to be informed or consulted?
 ESMA is only providing a technical advice to the Commission which has the delegated responsibility to define which option to choose pursuant to its Delegated Act.